jonatascastro12/jonatascastro.me/src/content/portfolio/index.md

 ![](/images/portfolios/tela-bdia-2.jpg)
 ![](/images/portfolios/tela-bdia-3.jpg)
 </div>
-BDIA is the Brazilian Environmental Information Database supported by IBGE.
+BDIA is a Brazilian Environmental Information Database supported by IBGE.
 This project involves the development of the information system that supports BDIA.
 It includes four different themes: pedology, vegetation, geology and geomorphology.

 **Main features**